orepnitskiy/twitter_searcher/readme.md

-This is a script that search new posts from users that contain text from regex in class initialiser
+This is a script that search new posts from users that contain some needed text